Manfred-Hain/HariSeldon/README.md

-HammerFlex
+HariSeldon
 ==========

 Description
 -----------
-Another free open source skin for DNN (DotNetNuke) using Bootstrap 3
+Another free open source skin for DNN (DotNetNuke) using Foundation 5.
+This is basically a Foundation version of the HammerFlex skin from https://github.com/ChrisHammond/HammerFlex

 Installation and Customization
 ------------------------------
 You install this DNN Skin like any other DNN extension, for production use download the INSTALL package from the releases page.
-For development you can either Fork the project here on GitHub, or you can download the source package.
-Install the SOURCE package into your development environment.
-The skin, as are all my modules, is designed for use in a local development environment at http://dnndev.me/
+For development I suggest Forking the project here on GitHub.